sql1freitas/sql1freitas/README.md

 # 👋 Hey there!
 I'm Matheus

-I'm a passionate Python 🐍 and Django ⚙️ developer, building APIs and internal systems that solve real-world problems.
+I'm a passionate developer, building APIs and internal systems that solve real-world problems.
 I love automation, and keeping things simple.

+---
+Working at moment with Python 🐍
 ---

 ## 🚀 Featured Projects